 The Medieval Fair takes place in the pretty historical village Capdepera, which is just 8 km from Artà.
 This popular event features locals dressed up in traditional costumes, as well as music, traditional food, medieval entertainers, markets and art and craft fairs.
 You'll also find plenty of stalls selling handcrafted goods, plus local herbalists, woodworkers, ironworkers, magicians, musicians and more.
 The market only started in 2000 and has grown in popularity and scale every year since.
 Times and dates vary, so keep your eyes peeled for posters in the area and/or check online.

 Fiesta Primavera in Manacor plays host to a variety of events during late May and the beginning of June including concerts and competitions open to the general public.

 Fiesta Primavera in Manacor plays host to a variety of events during the beginning of June and late May including concerts and competitions open to the general public.

 1st May 2015 to 3rd May 2015

-Music lovers won’t want to miss the chance to experience the Majorca Smooth Jazz Festival.
-This popular music event is the only smooth Jazz festival which takes place in the Mediterranean and showcases some of the biggest and most successful artists on the scene.
+Music lovers won’t want to miss the chance to experience the Majorca Smooth Jazz Festival in Sa Coma, on the island's beautiful east coast.
+This popular music event is the only smooth Jazz festival that takes place in the Mediterranean and showcases some of the biggest and most successful artists on the scene.
 The dates tend to vary every year, so make sure to check before you go.
-Smooth Jazz is not Jazz at all but a form of pop music .

 1st May 2015

-Labour Day (Fiesta del Trabajo) is an annual national public holiday celebrated on May 1st across Spain and the Balaeric Islands.
+Labour Day (Fiesta del Trabajo) is an annual national public holiday celebrated on May 1st across Spain and the Balaeric Islands, including Majorca.
 Many shops and businesses are closed on this day, but popular tourist attractions and restaurants are usually still open.